Francesco-Marhel/TruthProbe/Data/readme.md

 `visualizza_dizionario.py` generates images and gifs to visualize the matrices.
 `crea_dizionario.py` It is a single file capable of performing matrix calculations from scratch (`truth_probe.py`), one file, a few commands, identical results (no assembly line).
 Timelapse its the same metric misured for multiple layers, in a single gif.
+Remember the dataset, in 34 P, 1 of this have 53 pair (P264).

     DATA---|---REPRODUCING-------src